-I'm excited to announce the release of my first novel for middle-grade readers, Do Over.
+I'm excited to announce the release of my debut novel for middle-grade readers, Do Over.

-It's a thriller about a 13-year-old boy named Ben who risks everything to stop his nightmare from coming true.
+It's a smart thriller about a 13-year-old boy named Ben, who risks everything to stop his nightmare from coming true.

 It's also a story about the love of family and friends, about the magic and mystery of life, and about the inevitability of change and the courage to not just accept it, but to embrace it.

 But that last bit is a secret, so shhhh.

 Do Over's been a dream of mine for a long time, and it's now available at Amazon in paperback and on Kindle!